IgnacNic/architect-coders/README.md

 3. Lastly, branches under `feature` must end with a short explanatory name, for example: `feature/ACP-18/location-updates-flows`.

 ## Architecture
 When deciding the project's architecture I opted for a mixed approach of Clean Architecture.
+That is between a modularisation in features, which each module would contain every layer of said feature and a modularisation in layers, in which each module would contain only the code relevant of its layer.
+I opted to take the layer modularisation and restrict it to one module for UI, one for the App and another for both Data and Domain.
+Also, having the UI broken into feature-related submodules where they can depend on one or more Data & Domain submodules.

+The reason for going this way is that in the future, adding new features to the app would start just by adding a new UI submodule and only picking up the necessary Data part of the Data & Domain modules, or implementing new ones if necessary.

 The project is divided in four modules: `app`, `feature`, `business-logic` and `common`.
 The three last are divided into submodules, depending on their specific function, aiming to keep as much cohesion as possible in their content.
 The modules' content and structure are:

 - `app` Module: Project's main module where the app is run.
 This module contains the entry point of the app, as well as the navigation management and the Dependency Injection.